-therapies: religious-mediated group interventions (Jones & Yarhouse, 2007, 2011); pharmacology; combinations of therapies (Karten & Wade, 2010; Pela et al., 2018; Santero et al, 2018); and others.
+group therapies; religious-mediated interventions (Jones & Yarhouse, 2007, 2011); pharmacology; combinations of therapies (Karten & Wade, 2010; Pela et al., 2018; Santero et al, 2018); and others.
 A number of meta-analyses also demonstrate that intended fluidity and change in feelings and behaviors is a realistic goal for persons with unwanted attractions to the same sex (Clippinger, 1974; James, 1978; Jones & Yarhouse, 2000; Byrd & Nicolosi, 2002).
 This list is not exhaustive (cf. ATCSI (2009) for a comprehensive list of reports for each paradigm).
-In addition, SAFE-T clinicians frequently provide orientation-neutral interventions to prevent or address unlawful conduct or unsafe sexual practices.

-As part of fully informing clients and informed consent, obtaining SAFE-T clinicians are encouraged to emphasize in their discussions with clients and in their consent forms that their therapeutic work does not include practices such as aversion therapy, "shock" therapy, any form of physical emotional intimidation. or therapist-imposed goals, or other similar practices or methods, regardless of what label may be attached to them.
-Advocates of proposed legal prohibitions on therapy have attempted to portray such practices as widespread and suggest that they are necessarily or unavoidably somehow involved in any professional therapy that may address unwanted feelings of same-sex attraction or unwanted behaviors.
-Such portravals are untruthful.
+In addition, SAFE-T clinicians provide frequently orientation-neutral interventions to prevent or address unlawful conduct or unsafe sexual practices.
+As part of fully informing clients and obtaining informed consent, SAFE-T clinicians are encouraged to emphasize in their discussions with clients and in their consent forms that their therapeutic work does not include practices such as aversion therapy, "shock" therapy, any form of physical or emotional intimidation, therapistimposed goals, or other similar practices or methods, regardless of what label may be attached to them.
+Advocates of proposed legal prohibitions on therapy have attempted to portray such practices as widespread and suggest that they are somehow necessarily or unavoidably involved in any professional therapy that may address unwanted feelings of same-sex attraction or unwanted behaviors.
+Such portrayals are untruthful.
 No SAFE-T clinician would engage in any such practice, and clinicians should leave no question or room for doubt in the client's mind in this regard (cf. Guideline 7).